jesmanderson/proxmox-lab-virtualbox/README.md

 This lab was built from scratch to gain hands-on experience with virtualization and infrastructure.
 It’s a great practice ground for cloud engineers, DevOps students, and IT pros transitioning into server and VM administration roles.

 Built with sweat, troubleshooting, and a whole lot of command-line magic 💻🔥

+---

+## 🚀 Next Steps (Phase 2 Ideas)

+Want to expand this lab?
+Here are some ideas to keep leveling up:

+- [ ] Create a second VM and test internal networking (ping, SSH)
+- [ ] Add static IPs to guest VMs and configure internal DNS
+- [ ] Create a Windows Server VM with RDP access
+- [ ] Turn Ubuntu VM into a web server (Apache/Nginx + firewall rules)
+- [ ] Backup the VM using Proxmox snapshot and restore features
+- [ ] Learn cloud-init to automate guest OS setup
+- [ ] Explore Ansible or Terraform to deploy future VMs via script

+> Everything I learn in this lab maps directly to cloud jobs (AWS, Azure, GCP) and DevOps/Infra roles.